 Build your agents’ self-esteem: Feedback and rewards.

 - Use customer feedback (from your customer satisfaction surveys and the behavioral data you collect) to give your employees tactical ways they can improve.
 You want your agents to perform better and improve customer satisfaction, and you also want them to excel in their roles and grow their careers.
 So, give them the data and the tangible proof they need to get there.

 - Give your agents constructive feedback.
 Listen to their call recordings and read their chat messages to find specific cases when they did well, and when they struggled.
 Then, give them actionable and relevant tips to improve.

-- Encourage your employees to give you feedback and be honest about how you are doing as a manager.
+- Feedback goes both ways.
+Encourage your employees to give you feedback and be honest about how you are doing as a manager, too.
 They might need you to motivate them differently, or they might feel frustrated about something you do.
 Welcome this kind of information, and invite them to have a voice in the future of your contact center.

 A Sense of growth and flourishing: Self-improvement and career guidance.

 - This is a big one.
 Acknowledge that your agent’s job may only be the kicking-off point in their career.
 You want to make it an incredible experience so they can improve, grow, and go on to bigger and better things, within your company walls or beyond them.
 When you hire an agent, ask them what their career goals are.
 Then, work with them to create a growth path.
 When you coach them or have 1:1s, reference these goals and come up with ways to align those goals with their day-to-day tasks.

 - Help your employees realize their potential by creating ways for agents to take on more responsibility.
 Give agents the task of training new hires or allow loyal team members to plan or interpret metrics.